 We decided to DIY Cheddar Gorge since our main interest was enjoying the actual gorge.
 There is free parking at the top of the gorge from where we descended into the town of Cheddar.
 The views along the way of the cliff faces and the Cheddar Reservoir in the distance were amazing.

-Cheddar was one of our top places to visit in Southern England because we wanted to sample the world renowned cheddar cheese.
+We included Cheddar on our itinerary because we wanted to sample the world renowned cheddar cheese.
 In the past, Cheddar Gorge caves were used to store the cheese made within 30 miles of Wells Cathedral during the fermentation process as the temperature was ideal.

 There are also several more delicacy shops in Cheddar Gorge that will excite your taste buds.